-The purpose of a user interface is to help the people using your product or website meet their goals.
+The purpose of a user interface is to help the people using your product or website to meet their goals.

 Another essential aspect of user interface design is supporting the user when either they make a mistake, or when an error occurs.
 A good user interface will get the user back on track in no time, just like the iPhone ‘home’ button.
 But not all Apple interface design is so clever in my view…